kzish/BackEndDevTest/README.md

 3. Begin by calling the "/BankingApi​/RequestToken" method to retrieve the oAuth Token
 4. clientID "test_user" and clientSecret "12345"
 5. paste oAuth token in header by clicking "Authorise 🔓" button
-6. prefix the token with "bearer <<token>>" and paste into the Authorization prompt, you are now authenticated
+6. prefix the token with "`bearer <token>`" and paste into the Authorization prompt, you are now authenticated
 7. use "BankAPI" methods to manage bank account